-$$WinPct{it} = a + B_1WinPct{it-1} + \gamma_1 D_1WinPct{it-1} + \lambda_1 Organization + e{it}$$ where i and t index the team and the year. $WinPct{it-1}$ is the lagged winning percentage of the previous year.
+$$WinPct{it} = a + B_1WinPct{it-1} + \gamma_1D_1WinPct{it-1} + \lambda_1Organization + e{it}$$ where i and t index the team and the year. $WinPct{it-1}$ is the lagged winning percentage of the previous year.
 D_1 is a dummy variable that takes on the value of 1 if t > 2010 and a value of 0 if $t \le 2010$. $D_1WinPct{it-1}$ is the interaction term between the dummy variable and lagged winning percentage.
 Organization is a set of controls for factors that affect the organization including the number of years the organization has been in existence, years since its last relocation, team revenue, the population in the organization's city, and the per capita income in the organization's city.

 The purpose of interacting the dummy variable and lagged winning percentage is to isolate the effects of the previous year's winning percentage on the current year's winning percentage for the period after the CBA compared to the period before the CBA was implemented.
-Based on Lee's (2009) theory, competitive balance is said to have increased if the previous season's winning percentage has a smaller impact on the current year's winning percentage.
-If the coefficient of the interaction term is negative, this means that the lagged winning percentage had a smaller impact on the current year's winning percentage had a smaller impact on the current year's winning percentage had a smaller impact on the current year's winning percentage had a smaller impact on the current year's winning percentage had a smaller impact on the current year's winning percentage had a smaller impact on the current year's winning percentage had a smaller impact on the current year's winning percentage had a smaller impact on the current year's winning percentage had a smaller impact on the current year's winning percentage for the period after the CBA implementation (2011 to 2014) than the period before the CBA implementation (1999 to 2010), implying competitive balance improved.
+Based on Lee's (2010) theory, competitive balance is said to have increased if the previous season's winning percentage has a smaller impact on the current year's winning percentage.
+If the coefficient of the interaction term is negative, this means that the lagged winning percentage had a smaller impact on the current year's winning percentage for the period after the CBA implementation (2011 to 2014) than the period before the CBA implementation (1999 to 2010), implying competitive balance improved.

 This methodology adds to the existing literature on competitive balance in various ways.
-First, my regression differs from Lee's (2009) model by using one dummy variable and an interaction term to test whether the CBA's impact was statistically significant.
-Second, Lee (2009) noted difficulties in obtaining data that would quantify the fan base of a team.
-He mentioned Team Revenues, Television Ratings, and Stadium Attendance as possible variables, but the difficulty of acquiring this private information for NFL teams prevented Lee (2009) from including them in his methodology.
+First, my regression differs from Lee's (2010) model by using one dummy variable and an interaction term to test whether the CBA's impact was statistically significant.
+Second, Lee (2010) noted difficulties in obtaining data that would quantify the fan base of a team.
+He mentioned Team Revenues, Television Ratings, and Stadium Attendance as possible variables, but the difficulty of acquiring this private information for NFL teams prevented Lee (2010) from including them in his methodology.
 In my study, revenues for each NBA team were published by Forbes for the thirteen seasons from 2001-2002 to 2013-2014.
 My methodology included Revenue as an explanatory variable.
 Third, my methodology used a Fixed-Effects model to account for unobservable factors that may affect the winning percentage for each individual team in each season.
 Finally, my methodology adds to the existing literature by offering an additional way of measuring competitive balance in the NBA.